calico/impulse/README.md

 an impulse with two additional parameters {t\_fall = 45, v\_final = -3}
 are shown.
 The t\_rise of 25 indicates a half-max time of 25 and v\_inter of 3 indicates saturation at 3.
-In the impulse model there is a second response with a half-max time of 45 and final assymptote at -3.
+In the impulse model there is a second response with a half-max time of 45 and final asymptote at -3.

 ![](man/figures/README-sigmoid_impulse_compare-1.png)<!-- -->